-Fleet Upfit Sales - The Company enters contracts with certain fleet customers.
+Fleet Upfit Sales - The Company enters into contracts with certain fleet customers.
 Fleet agreements create enforceable rights without the issuance of a purchase order.
 Typically these agreements outline the terms of sale, payment terms, standard pricing, and the rights of the customer and seller.
 Fleet sales are performed on both customer owned vehicles as well as non-customer owned vehicles.
 For non-customer owned vehicles, revenue is recognized at a point in time upon delivery of the truck to the customer.
 For customer-owned vehicles, per Topic 606, revenue is recognized over time based on a cost input method.
 The Company accumulates costs incurred on partially completed customer-owned upfits based on estimated margin and completion.
-This change to over time recognition for customer owned vehicles increased revenue by \$299 for the year ended December 31, 2018.
+This change to over time recognition for customer owned vehicles decreased revenue by \$251 and increased revenue by \$299 for the years ended December 31, 2019 and 2018, respectively.

-Independent Dealer Upfit Sales - The Company upfits work trucks for independent dealer customers.
+Dealer Upfit Sales - The Company upfits work trucks for independent dealer customers.
 Dealer upfit revenue is recorded upon delivery.
 The customer does not own the vehicles during the upfit process, and as such revenue is recorded at a point in time upon delivery to the customer.